toddpocuca/disize/README.md

 Leverage experimental design for size factor estimation by providing a `design_formula` to `disize`.

-Currently, `disize` accepts either a count matrix `counts` and a `metadata` dataframe containing observation-level metadata(the predictors in your design!), or an already formatted `model_data` dataframe.
+Currently, `disize` accepts either a count matrix `counts` and a `metadata` dataframe containing observation-level metadata(the predictors in your design!).

 Note: the rows of `counts` should have the same names as the `obs_name` column in `metadata`.
 If `counts` has no row names, `disize` assumes it is ordered such that the row indices correspond to the row indices of `metadata`.